jebutton/jebutton-streamdeck-profiles/starfield-profile/README.md

 ## Updates

+- 2025-02-17
+    * Fixed some incorrect hotkey assignments.
+    * Moved some of the ship controls into their own sub-folder.
 - 2025-02-10
-    * Fixed some missing hotkey assignements.
+    * Fixed some missing hotkey assignments.
     * Started Shipbuilder Page by adding a folder for color controls.
 - 2025-02-09
     * Created initial profile.